techgirlgeek/local_dev/README.md

     1. Username: admin
     2. Password: admin

+### Getting bundle exec to work

+  1. After you install a new VM, to get bundle exec guard working, do the following:
+    1. Inside your VM navigate to your theme directory.
+    2. Type the alias: guard
+    3. Guard should be fired up and ready to go.

 ### Setting up your hosts file

 You need to modify your host machine's hosts file (Mac/Linux: `/etc/hosts`), adding the lines below: